Coriakin/game-catch-all-the-colors/README.md

-# Rainbow Collector Game 🌈
+# Catch all the colors Game 🌈

 A fun 2D top-down labyrinth game where you collect rainbow colors while avoiding cute poop enemies!